SoftwareGuy/Ignorance/README.md

 [If you use this, I'd appreciate a coffee to keep me caffeinated.](https://ko-fi.com/coburn)

 ## Installation
-**Note: these instructions have been updated for the 2018 branch and are different than the master branch**
+**Note: these instructions have been updated for the Ignorance 2018 branch and are different than the master branch**
+1. Ensure Mirror 2018 is up to date and has the latest release from the [official git](https://github.com/vis2k/Mirror).
+Make sure you use the *2018* branch!
 1. Grab a release from the [releases page](https://github.com/SoftwareGuy/Ignorance/releases) that is for **Mirror 2018**.
 Mirror 2018 uses no more DLLs so you can debug problems a lot easier.
 2. Extract the archive somewhere.
 I recommend a folder called `Ignorance` under `Assets`.
 Don't modify any file structure.
 3. If you are already using UnityAsync in your project, delete the UnityAsync folder under the extracted archives' Dependencies folder.
 Otherwise skip this step.